 Points of Interest

 Stonehenge is a famous ancient site in England, which sits in the English countryside.
 With massive stones built into a unique structure, the origin of Stonehenge has long been debated.
-But with its ancient ties, the site has become a hotspot for tourists to visit and photograph.
+With its ancient ties, the site has become a hotspot for tourists to visit and photograph.

-The Cotswolds are what most people imagine when you say the words, “English countryside”.
-But this is a large area that covers about 800 square miles in southern England.
-It is here, that visitors can visit quaint English villages and stroll through the quiet countryside.
+The Cotswolds are what most people imagine when you say the words, “English countryside.”
+This is a large area that covers about 800 square miles in southern England.
+It is here that visitors can visit quaint English villages and stroll through the quiet countryside.
 With peace and beauty, this is a great spot to photograph and explore.

 While Robin Hood is one of England’s most famous legends, the area that this famous character called home is very real.
 Often known to be the stomping ground of Robin Hood and his Merry Men, Sherwood Forest is located in Nottinghamshire.
 The forest is rather dense, and you can step into the woods to explore the local history and folklore that made this area so famous.